JJRossmann/3DTrajectorySimulation/README.md

 # 3DTrajectorySimulation
-3D Trajectory Simulation of a point in C
+Semester 3 : 3D Trajectory Simulation of a point in C